UW-APL-EIS/vmvols-java/README.md

 * It is more fully-featured than existing VM mount utilities.
 Or perhaps we should say "contains features existing tools do not".
-Under a single mount point, you can inspect many Snapshots, over many disks, of many VMs.
+Under a single mount point, you can inspect many Snapshots, over many disks (e.g. C:, D:), of many VMs.

 * You don't have a local VirtualBox, VMWare installation. vmvols is pure Java, it doesn't rely on any VM manager libraries/tools.